-Our client is a major Australian steelmaker.
+Our client in this case study “Primed for a Material Change”, is a major Australian steelmaker.
 The company has revenues of A$3 billion, operates over 200 sites in Australia and New Zealand, has more than 30,000 customers and employs approximately 7,400 people.
 The company’s steelworks, situated 400 km north of Adelaide in South Australia, is the powerhouse of the business.

 Project Magnet is a $330m initiative to switch the iron ore used in the steelmaking process from Haematite to Magnetite.
 The conversion to Magnetite will reduce the costs of production by a significant dollar value.
 The project is scheduled to take more than three years before it is completed and begins paying a dividend.